-A typical day began with a rude awakening at 4:30 in the morning, with a band of DI’s banging garbage can lids while ordering us to “shit, shave and shower.”
+A typical day began with a rude awakening at 4:30 in the morning, with a band of DS’s banging garbage can lids while ordering us to “shit, shave and shower.”
 Then we fell into formation for inspection followed by rigorous physical training (PT) that included running, calisthenics, and close order drills until breakfast at 0600.** Then it was more PT followed by marksmanship training with live ammo naturally, hand-to-hand, and combat tactics until the noon meal.
-By now, we had a fresh set if DIs.
+By now, we had a fresh set of DSs.

 But there was no chow until we satisfactorily executed the low crawl, monkey bars, and recitation of the 11 General Orders, totaling 65 words about Guard Duty that no soldier was likely to repeat or remember after BCT.

-By the book military low crawl is designed for stealthy movement in battlefield conditions.
-The purpose: Make your body a smaller target for the enemy while moving swiftly.
+By the book military low crawl, is designed for stealthy movement in battlefield conditions.
+The purpose: Make your body a smaller target for the enemy, while moving swiftly, flat on the ground.
 A 40-foot long three-foot-wide course, with a three-inch furrow dug into the hard Georgia dirt, was the low crawl obstacle we had to surmount in a timely manner.